 From 1 July 1998, bonus shares will be taxed as a dividend if the shareholder has a choice between receiving a dividend or the shares, unless they are issued in certain circumstances by a listed public company which does not credit its share capital account.
-If you make a capital gain when you dispose of bonus shares that you received on or after 20 September 1985, you may have to pay capital gains tax even if they are not taxed as a dividend.
-For more information, see the Guide to capital gains tax 2005 (NAT 4151-6.2005).
+If you make a capital gain when you dispose of bonus shares that you received on or after 20 September 1985, you may have to pay CGT even if they are not taxed as a dividend.
+For more information, see the Guide to capital gains tax 2010 (NAT 4151) available on our website.